Medicare during pregnancy

 Postnatal care

-After your baby is born, Medicare covers some or all of the costs of:
+After your baby is born, Medicare covers some or all the costs of:

-Medicare will also cover your costs if your baby needs special care.
+Medicare may also cover some of your costs if your baby needs special care, such as a specialist or intensive care unit services.

 Your state or territory government may also help to pay some of the costs of services after the birth.